bscs24139-design/nosql-lab-productivity-hub/MODELING.md

 ## 4. Schema Flexibility Example

 Name one field that exists on **some** documents but not **all** in the same collection.
-Explain why this is acceptable (or even useful) in MongoDB.
+Explain why this is acceptable (or even useful) in MongoDB. projectId in notes is a flexible field.
+SOme notes have projectId which is linked to a project.
+Some notes do not have it and they are standalone notes.

 > _Your answer here._